lsst/faro/doc/lsst.faro/design.rst

 * Computing additional non-normative metrics for science validation

-``lsst.faro`` is NOT a visualization tool, but rather generates scalar metric values that could be used as input to visualization tools.
+Note that ``lsst.faro`` is NOT itself a visualization tool, but rather generates scalar metric values that could be used as input to visualization tools.

-Here we outline the architecture and design concepts of ``lsst.faro``

-- Enable the computation of scalar performance metrics for LSST

-- Gen3 based

 Builds upon Science Pipelines infrastructure: